 If you’re interested in seeing specific animals it’s a good idea to visit during their mating season.
-The hatching time for the giant tortoise eggs is in January and December, while blue-footed boobie mating season is in May where you can see their incredible courtship dance.
+The hatching time for giant tortoise eggs is during January and December, while blue-footed boobie mating season takes place in May, giving you a rare glimpse of their incredible courtship dance.

 How long should I stay?

-Do not ride the tortoises or touch any animals.
+Do not touch any animals

-Do not walk outside the walking trails.
+Do not leave the marked walking trails

-Do not use flash when photographing animals.
+Do not use flash when photographing animals

-Do not take any organic materials like rocks, shells or plants when you leave the islands.
+Do not take any organic materials like rocks, shells, or plants when you leave the islands

 What do I need to bring?

-Waterproof walking shoes/aqua shoes.
+Waterproof walking shoes/aqua shoes

 An aluminum water bottle to keep topped up at all times – to reduce plastic waste